 Co-Directors / Lead Teachers

-Debbie Johnson (Treehouse) teaches the 4-year-old classroom and Co-directs the Oneonta faculty and board.
+Debbie Johnson (Sunroom) teaches the 3-year-old classroom and Co-directs the Oneonta faculty and board.
 She has worked in early childhood development for over twenty-five years, twenty-three of those years have been in the Cooperative Nursery School setting.
 She was the Director / Teacher at both Arcadia Parent Participation Nursery School for six years and at Hastings Ranch Nursery School where she worked for 10 1/2 years.
 Debbie has served on both the California Council of Parent Participation Nursery Schools and the San Gabriel Council of Parent Participation Nursery Schools boards for over twenty years.
 Debbie enjoys attending early childhood development workshops and conferences throughout the school year.
 Outside of teaching, Debbie enjoys spending time with her family, reading, and camping.

 Dawn Cansler (Greenhouse) teaches the 2-to-3-year olds.
 She has been with Oneonta since 2015 and worked in Cooperative Nursery Schools for two decades.
 Dawn has an Associates Degree in Social and Behavioral Science with a B.A. in Liberal Studies and English.
 In 2012 Dawn earned a Director/Teacher Award through the California Council of Parent Participation Nursery Schools (CCPPNS).
 Ms. Dawn is also the mother of three and has spent the past 15 years being an advocate for her youngest son and is very passionate about “inclusion” in the preschool years.
 She has helped many families navigate the assessment and IEP (Individualized Education Program) process while supporting early intervention, believing that each child is an individual who brings their own unique needs to the classroom environment.